Biden sounds newly strong alarm: Trumpism menaces democracy

 Wading into risky political terrain, Biden strained to balance his criticism with an appeal to more traditional Republicans to make their voices heard.
 Meanwhile, GOP leaders swiftly accused him of only furthering political divisions.

-Delivering a preemptive rebuttal from Scranton, Pennsylvania, House Republican leader Kevin McCarthy said it is Biden, not Republicans, trying to divide Americans.
+Delivering a preemptive rebuttal from Scranton, Pennsylvania, where Biden was born, House Republican leader Kevin McCarthy said it is the Democratic president, not Republicans, trying to divide Americans.

 “In the past two years, Joe Biden has launched an assault on the soul of America, on its people, on its laws, on its most sacred values,” McCarthy said.
 “He has launched an assault on our democracy.
 His policies have severely wounded America’s soul, diminished America’s spirit and betrayed America’s trust.”